Table of Contents

 And yet, the analytics you have in place indicate that, even if there are open, the amount of time spent reading these emails is far too short for those recipients to have actually absorbed the content.
 You also know this because employees appear in your offices making requests that indicate they have not read those emails.

 How do you correct this?

 The short answer is you have to make your emails less boring, so those already busy employees will pause and take notice.
-The longer answer is that this may involve changing your email communications so that they engage and compel your employees to open them.
+The longer answer is that this may involve changing your email communications to engage and compel your employees to open them.

-6 Critical HR Email Strategies for Effective Email Communication in the Workplace
+6 Critical HR email strategies for effective email communication in the workplace

 Think about the emails you actually open.
-What motivates you, as you go through that long list.
+What motivates you as you go through that long list.
 Chances are, it is the email subject lines.
 There is a psychological element to subject lines that cannot be ignored.